mmol/L to mg/dL Converter

 Conversion factors are based on molecular weights and established reporting conventions.
 Reference ranges can still vary by laboratory.

-This tool helps compare laboratory values that are reported in different unit systems.
+This calculator helps compare laboratory values that are reported in different unit systems.
 It is useful when reviewing foreign records, checking published ranges, or translating a result into the unit system you are used to reading.

-How to Use This Calculator
+How to Use the Inputs

 1. Select the analyte from the dropdown (glucose, cholesterol, creatinine, etc.).